aodh66/qmk-magwave44/readme.md

 n > n't         | Spc
 o > oo          | Spc
 p > people      | Spc
-QU >            | Spc NOTE: I do not use a standard Q key, I have a QU key and Q on a combo. r > rn          | Spc s > sion        | Spc t > tion        | Spc
+QU > q          | Spc NOTE: I do not use a standard Q key, I have a QU key and Q on a combo. r > rn          | Spc s > sion        | Spc t > tion        | Spc